SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 <kbd>![](images/query8rollup1.png)</kbd>

-4.Dashboard queries are a little more complicated, you have to read out the distinct number of IP addresses by calling the hll_cardinality function.

-5.For this open a **New Query** and paste the following to create a report using the hll_cardinality function
+4.The dashboard queries now calculate the distinct number of IP addresses by calling the hll_cardinality function.
+For this open a **New Query** and paste the following to create a report.

 ```
 SELECT site_id, ingest_time as minute, request_count, success_count,